Hello · வணக்கம் · नमस्ते

 Yesterday, ILUGC meet was really informative and highly interative and It helped me alot to have a good and better understanding about the GNU/ HURD.
 I would like to extend my BIG thanks to Anand Babu. :)

-Haa!
-Haa! :) , Here is the prize I have received a java tiger-keychain gift [look above] along with some java powered stickers and java badges from Sun Microsystems, for my contribution to the early versions of Java Platform.
+I have received a java tiger-keychain gift [look above] along with some java powered stickers and java badges from Sun Microsystems, for my contribution for the bugs reporting of early versions of Java Platform.

 A J2SE 5.0 Tweaking Guide